 What Are the Little Ivies Schools?

-The Little Ivies, unlike the NESCAC, is not an official term taken by any schools, but instead, it’s an unofficial group of small liberal art schools located in the Northeastern United States.
+The Little Ivies, unlike the NESCAC, is not an official term taken by any schools.
+Instead, it’s an unofficial group of small liberal art schools located in the Northeastern United States.

 - Bucknell University